 A: If you complete your first Special Education credential as an intern, you cannot enroll in the intern program for any other Special Education credential.

 Intern Funding Questions:

 Q: Does the Intern program offer scholarships, grant funding, or financial assistance?

-A: The Intern program has CTC grant funding available to provide stipends for interns and their support providers.
+A: The Intern program does not have any funding available.
 Other grant funding may be available for some of the Education Specialist credential areas.
 Contact the advisor in your specialization area for information regarding federal grant funds.
 A number of University scholarships are available for CCOE students.
 Please contact the Center for Student Financial Aid for applications and procedures.
-As a Special Education teacher candidate you may be eligible for loan cancellation programs through APLE, the Federal Perkins Loan Program and the FFEL program.
+As a Special Education teacher candidate you may be eligible for loan cancellation programs.
 The Center for Student Financial Aid can provide further information for this as well.